MohamedElashri/arxivabscraper/index.md

 it provides the basic usage to the package and can be run directly on the notebook

 You can directly use `arxivabscraper` in your scripts.
-Let's import `arxivabscraper` and create a scraper to fetch all preprints in condensed matter physics category from 2 May 2018 until 2 June 2020 (for other categories, see below):
+Let's import `arxivabscraper` and create a scraper to fetch all preprints in high energy physics theory category from 2 May 2018 until 2 June 2020 (for other categories, see below):

 ```python